-There are currently three funded research postgraduate opportunites.
+There are currently a number of funded research postgraduate opportunities.
+Please see the table below for all open competitions.
 Please check back again soon as new opportunities may arise.

 Why choose WIT?